 The following are some new or considerably modified clauses in ISO 45001 compared to OHSAS 18001:

-Clause 4: The context of the organization
+Clause 4: The context of the organisation

 Employers must identify all relevant internal and external issues.
-These issues influence the organization’s ability to achieve its intended performance of the OH&S management system.
+These issues influence the organisation’s ability to achieve its intended performance of the OH&S management system.
 See Annex A.4.1 for a large list of examples.

 Clause 4.2: Needs and expectations of workers and other interested parties